-Risk Factors related to the Proposed Mergers
+Risk Factors related to the Proposed CoStar Group Mergers

-The proposed Mergers are subject to approval of our stockholders as well as the satisfaction of other closing conditions, including government approvals, some or all of which may not be satisfied or completed within the expected timeframe, if at all.
+The proposed CoStar Group Mergers are subject to the satisfaction of closing conditions, including government approvals, some or all of which may not be satisfied or completed within the expected timeframe, if at all.

-Completion of the Mergers is subject to a number of closing conditions, including obtaining the approval of our stockholders, the expiration of the applicable waiting period (or extensions thereof) under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and the receipt of other approvals under specified antitrust and foreign investment laws; the absence of any law or order prohibiting the Mergers; the approval for listing on Nasdaq of the CoStar Shares to be issued in connection with the Mergers; the effectiveness of a registration statement on Form S-4 to be filed by CoStar registering the CoStar Shares to be issued in connection with the Mergers; and other customary closing conditions.
-We can provide no assurance that all required approvals will be obtained or that all closing conditions will otherwise be satisfied

-(or waived, if applicable), and, even if all required approvals can be obtained and all closing conditions are satisfied (or waived, if applicable), we can provide no assurance as to the terms, conditions and timing of such approvals or the timing of the completion of the Mergers.
-Certain of the conditions to completion of the Mergers are not within our control, and we cannot predict when or if these conditions will be satisfied (or waived, if applicable).
-Any adverse consequence of the pending Mergers could be exacerbated by any delays in completion of the Mergers or a termination of the Merger Agreement.
+Completion of the CoStar Group Mergers is subject to a number of remaining closing conditions, including the expiration of the applicable waiting period (or extensions thereof) under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and the receipt of approvals under specified antitrust and foreign investment laws; the absence of any law or order prohibiting the Mergers; the approval for listing on Nasdaq of the CoStar Group Shares to be issued in connection with the CoStar Group Mergers; and other customary closing conditions.
+We can provide no assurance that all required approvals will be obtained or that all closing conditions will otherwise be satisfied (or waived, if applicable), and, even if all required approvals can be obtained and all closing conditions are satisfied (or waived, if applicable), we can provide no assurance as to the terms, conditions and timing of such approvals or the timing of the completion of the CoStar Group Mergers.
+Certain of the conditions to the completion of the CoStar Group Mergers are not within our control, and we cannot predict when or if these conditions will be satisfied (or waived, if applicable).
+Any adverse consequence of the pending CoStar Group Mergers could be exacerbated by any delays in completion of the CoStar Group Mergers or a termination of the CoStar Group Merger Agreement.

-Each party's obligation to consummate the Merger is also subject to the accuracy of the representations and warranties of the other party (subject to customary materiality qualifications) and compliance in all material respects with the covenants and agreements contained in the Merger Agreement as of the closing of the Merger, including, with respect to us, covenants to conduct our business and operations in the ordinary course of business consistent with past practice and to not engage in certain kinds of material transactions prior to closing.
-In addition, the Merger Agreement may be terminated under certain specified circumstances, including, but not limited to, in connection with a change in the recommendation of our Board of Directors to enter into an agreement for a Superior Proposal (as defined in the Merger Agreement).
-The obligations of the financing parties are subject to a number of customary conditions that must be satisfied prior to the completion of the Merger.
-As a result, we cannot assure you that the Merger will be completed, even if our stockholders approve the Merger, or that, if completed, it will be exactly on the terms set forth in the Merger Agreement or within the expected time frame.
+Each party's obligation to consummate the CoStar Group Mergers is also subject to the accuracy of the representations and warranties of the other party (subject to customary materiality qualifications) and compliance in all material respects with the covenants and agreements contained in the CoStar Group Merger Agreement as of the closing of the CoStar Group Mergers, including, with respect to us, covenants to conduct our business and operations in the ordinary course of business consistent with past practice and to not engage in certain kinds of material transactions prior to closing.
+In addition, the CoStar Group Merger Agreement may be terminated under certain specified circumstances, including, but not limited to, in connection with a change in the recommendation of our Board of Directors to enter into an agreement for a Superior Proposal (as defined in the CoStar Group Merger Agreement)..
+The obligations of the financing parties are subject to a number of customary conditions that must be satisfied prior to the completion of the CoStar Group Merger Agreement, or that, if completed, the CoStar Group Mergers will be exactly on the terms set forth in the CoStar Group Merger Agreement or within the expected time frame.

-We may not complete the proposed Mergers within the time frame we anticipate or at all, which could have an adverse effect on our stock price as well as our business, financial results and/or operations.
+We may not complete the proposed CoStar Group Mergers within the time frame we anticipate or at all, which could have an adverse effect on our stock price as well as our business, financial results and/or operations.